MELBOURNE 4.0 summary report

 About MELBOURNE 4.0

-MELBOURNE 4.0 Taskforce is preparing Greater Melbourne for the accelerating speed of innovation and disruption that has catapulted us to the early stages of the ‘Fourth Industrial Revolution’.
+MELBOURNE 4.0 Taskforcewas established in September 2016 to prepare Greater Melbourne for the accelerating speed of innovation and disruption that has catapulted us to the early stages of the ‘Fourth Industrial Revolution’.

 Figure: Four scenarios plotted against the two key change drivers

-The MELBOURNE 4.0 report will outline a set of matching strategies presented by these four divergent and challenging scenarios, scoped by Taskforce members, to ensure that our city can continue to thrive towards 2030.
+The full MELBOURNE 4.0 report will be available soon and will outline a set of matching strategies presented by these four divergent and challenging scenarios to ensure that our city can continue to thrive towards 2030.

 Taskforce members in discussion as the workshops